What’s one of the most obvious requirements when setting up a business?

 If you don’t want to use your personal cell or home phone for business, you can acquire a dedicated business or toll-free number for a low monthly fee.

 You can also add slick business solutions such as a call handling service, with the help of trained receptionists, or set up specific rules such as forwarding unanswered calls to your cell phone.
-Check out Alliance Virtual’s call and receptionist options here.
+Check out Alliance Virtual’s call and Live Receptionist options here.

 Business Meeting Venue